percebus/azure-secure-networking-for-devs/docs/tutorial/04/hub/pdnsz.md

 > [!IMPORTANT]
 > You won't be able to register another Private DNS zone under the same VNet if you "enable auto-registration".

+### Network Security Group

+Since you already configured a DNS Zone for storage accounts, it should benefit from the same configuration.
+So no further action is needed at this point.

 ## Status Check